Shelburne Falls in Franklin County, Massachusetts — The American Northeast (New England)

 Marked by Dorothy Quincy Hancock Chapter, Daughters of the American Revolution.In cooperation with the town of Shelburne.
 1940

 Erected 1940 by Dorothy Quincy Hancock Chapter, Daughters of the American Revolution.

 Location.
 42° 36.244′ N, 72° 43.93′ W. Marker is in Shelburne Falls, Massachusetts, in Franklin County.
 Marker is on South Maple St., on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 5 South Maple St., Shelburne Falls MA 01370, United States of America.
+Marker is at or near this postal address: 5 South Maple St, Shelburne Falls MA 01370, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Capt.
-William Turner (approx. 6.1 miles away); Eunice Williams (approx. 6˝ miles away); Town of Greenfield (approx. 6.8 miles away); Leavitt-Hovey House 1797 (approx. 6.9 miles away); Old Deerfield Old Deerfield (approx. 7.8 miles away); First Church of Hawley (approx. 8.3 miles away); Nature's Puzzle (approx. 9 miles away).
+William Turner (approx. 6.1 miles away); Eunice Williams Town of Greenfield (approx. 6.8 miles away); Leavitt-Hovey House 1797 (approx. 6.9 miles away); Deerfield (approx. 7˝ miles away); The Village of Deerfield (approx. 7˝ miles away); Home of Joseph Stebbins (approx. 7.6 miles away); John Stebbins Home Lot (approx. 7.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 20, 2012, by Tony Farrick of Shelburne Falls, Ma..
-This page has been viewed 529 times since then and 28 times this year.
+It was originally submitted on September 20, 2012, by Tony Farrick of Shelburne Falls, Ma..
+This page has been viewed 591 times since then and 15 times this year.
 Photos: 1, 2. submitted on September 20, 2012, by Tony Farrick of Shelburne Falls, Ma.. • Bill Pfingsten was the editor who published this page.